jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.1 AverageFlowpathSlope

-Measures the average slope gradient from each grid cell to all upslope divide cells..
+Measures the average slope gradient from each grid cell to all upslope divide cells.

 *Parameters*: